pkhoueiry/Covid_19/README.md

 # Covid_19 cases in Lebanon
 ## Computational Biology Lab (Pierre Khoueiry lab)

-COVID 19 cases in Lebanon and a selection of other countries for comparison (Source: World In Data)
+COVID 19 cases in Lebanon and a selection of other countries for comparison from Our World In Data (https://ourworldindata.org).

 https://pkhoueiry.github.io/Covid_19/